Health Care Reform Glossary

 - Pre-existing Condition Limit

 Example: A plan imposes a 12 month pre-existing condition period.
-A newly-hired employee who enrolls in the plan has a pre-existing condition but also had creditable health plan coverage for the 7 months immediately prior to enrollment.
+A newly-hired employee who enrolls in the plan has a pre-existing condition but also had creditable health plan coverage for the 7 months immediately before enrollment.
 That 7-month period of creditable coverage would reduce the 12-month limitation period to 5 months.
 The plan could deny coverage to treat the pre-existing condition for the first 5 months, but after that would have to provide coverage for the pre-existing condition.
+A plan may not impose pre-existing condition limits for plan years starting on and after January 1, 2014.

 - Premium Assistance

 A refundable federal income tax credit to help certain individuals who have household income between 133% and 400% FPL pay health insurance premiums for Exchange coverage.
-(Individuals with household income under 133% FPL are eligible for Medicaid coverage.)
+(Individuals with household income under 100% FPL (and 133% in some electing states) are eligible for Medicaid coverage.)
 Reduced cost sharing for Exchange coverage is also available for certain low-income individuals.
-Individuals who are eligible for employer-sponsored coverage are not eligible for premium assistance unless the employer's coverage is unaffordable (the premium contribution to receive health coverage from the employer costs the employee more than 9.5% of household income) or inadequate (the coverage has an actuarial value of less than 60%).
+Individuals who are eligible for employer-sponsored coverage are not eligible for premium assistance unless the employer's coverage is unaffordable (the premium contribution for employee-only coverage from the employer costs the employee more than 9.5% of household income) or inadequate (the coverage has an actuarial value of less than 60%).

 - Section 125 Cafeteria Plan